mauriziokovacic/Interviews/Questions/Questions.md

 ## Question
 A game engine arranges its objects in a hierarchy.
 Assume we have a scene consists of the following 4 objects:
-- The root R.
+- The root `R`.
-- A and B: children of R.
+- `A` and `B`: children of `R`.
-- C: child of B.
+- `C`: child of `B`.

-The position and orientation of each object is represented as a 4x4 matrix transforming the local space of the object to the space of its' parent.
+The position and orientation of each object is represented as a 4x4 matrix transforming the local space of the object to the space of its parent.
 Vectors are in homogeneous coordinates and are represented by 4-component column vectors.

-What is the equation for the matrix M transforming points from the local space of A to the local space of C?
+What is the equation for the matrix `M` transforming points from the local space of `A` to the local space of `C`?

 ## Answer
+The transformation to the local space of `C` is given by the matrix multiplication:
+$M = C^-1 \cdot B^-1 \cdot A$

 #
 ## Question
-Describe geometrically the difference between applying a rigid transform to the vectors `p = [x y z 1]^T` and `q = [x y z 0]^T`
+Describe geometrically the difference between applying a rigid transform to the vectors $p = [x y z 1]^T$ and $q = [x y z 0]^T$

 ## Answer
 The two vectors are expressed in homogeneous coordinates.

 The first one is a point in 3D space, while the second one is a direction vector.

 The difference between them is that the first one is affected by both translation and rotation, while the second one only by the rotation.